frohro/6302view/docs.md

 The first changes the number of ticks displayed (default `10`).

 The second changes how many data points to send up per report (default `1`).
-This is useful is you would like to record at a high frequency while at the same time to send up a report just occasionally.
+This is useful is you would like to record at a high frequency, while at the same time, to send up a report less occasionally.
+The recorded data points are as evenly spaced out as possible, step period permitting.
+This parameter should not be greater than the ratio of the report period to the step period.

 (The third is under development...)